There’s a lot of money to be made in project management. But which industries pay the most?

 Highest-paying PMP jobs

-Now, on to the fun stuff!
-Of the industries that had at least 100 respondents on the PMI survey, these five jobs for project management professionals pay the most.
-They are ordered by salary from lowest to highest.
+Now, on to the fun stuff.
+Of the industries that had at least 100 respondents on the PMI salary survey, these five jobs for project management professionals pay the most.
+They are listed in order of increasing average salary, based on the PMI survey.

-Anyone who knows an engineer knows that they are some of the smartest people on the planet, but they can sometimes get caught up in the minutiae.
-An engineering project management professional is responsible for keeping the engineers focused.
+Anyone who knows an engineer (like my dad) knows that they are some of the smartest people on the planet, but they can sometimes get caught up in the minutiae and lose sight of the big picture.
+An engineering project management professional keeps engineers focused on completing the task at hand for project success.

 The job: Engineering PMs work with, you guessed it, engineers.
-They also communicate with clients to make sure that the end product is what the client wants.
-A successful project means guiding the development of a product (often a complicated product) to completion within a specified timeline and budget.
+They also communicate with clients to make sure the end product is what the client wants.
+A successful project means guiding the development of a product to completion within a specified timeline and budget.

 A consulting project management professional is different from a project management consultant—the first works as a project manager for a consulting company while the second works as a consultant who specializes in project management.
 We’re talking about the first of the two.